Stock Assault 2.0 Review – Part 2

 THE REASON I POSTED THE CHART ABOVE IS THAT IT WAS ONE OF THE PICKS TO BUY FROM STOCK ASSAULT THE DAY AFTER THAT HUGE GAP DOWN(Feb 1st).
 So if you a new investor you might just buy it because it shows very oversold but if you have looked at charts for a while you would realize that the risk/reward on that chart still isn’t good when a stock knifes through all its support and moving averages on huge volume.
 Even if the stock bounced it would probably be minimal and many times a chart will go lower the next day when people enter in their sell orders at the opening next day after seeing the prior days move.

-CHART TIP: When a stock shows no strength gapping down that hard like above with no intraday bounce then you are buying into a chart that has huge overhead resistance of people who want to sell because they bought higher.
+CHART TIP: When a stock shows no strength after gapping down hard like the chart above with no intraday bounce, then you are buying into a chart that has huge overhead resistance of people who want to sell because they bought higher.
 Sometimes a chart might gap lower to support on lower volume.
-If a stock gaps down to support, is still in an uptrend and volume is lighter then it probably will bounce vs. move lower because it is usually just “weaker” shareholders selling and not the big money like mutuals funds that are selling.
+If a stock gaps down to support, but still in an uptrend and volume is lighter then it has higher likelihood of a bounce vs. move lower because it is usually just “weaker” shareholders selling and not the big money like mutuals funds that are selling.

-So my recommendation for the stock assault picks you get just enter them into a chart like above and find stocks that are very oversold and near support and ideally still above the 50 day moving average.
+If you decide to still give Stock Assault 2.0 a try then I would suggest entering their picks into a chart like above and find stocks that are very oversold and near support and ideally still above the 50 day moving average.
 Once you find the best stocks among the picks that night then look at a longer term chart of those picks to see if the chart has been in an uptrend and not just flopping around with no trend.
-Honestly, if a stock hasn’t moved up much with the massive rally over the last year then it’s probably worth just avoiding.
-You have to look at a stock longer term to see where it had been.